msoiii/Assignment-10/README.md

 # Assignment-10
 Bias and Fairness Assessment of Models

-# Assignment-10
-Bias and Fairness Assessment of Models

 The goal of this assignment is to test Google Jigsaw's Perspective API model for bias by using a sample dataset of internet comments.
 Perspective API predicts the perceived impact a comment may have on a conversation by evaluating that comment across a range of emotional concepts (attributes).
 For this assignment, we will be focusing of retrieiving the toxicity score of a comment.

 TOXICITY is defined as “a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion”